davidthorn/react-native/README.md

 # Initialise project

-So lets go ahead and make our example project called `exampleapp` in this folder.
+So lets go ahead and make our example project using typescript which will be located in the `exampleapp` folder.

 ```bash
 react-native init exampleapp --typescript